adamhutchings/seismometer-rfcs/text/0004-otel-support.md

 their data represents or how we might aggregate the individual measurements.
 OpenTelemetry does have mechanisms by which this might happen
 (instruments of type `UpDownCounter` instead of `Gauge` for example), so we may need to consider ways by which to pass this information to
 `__init__`.

-Finally, we should consider design to direct which metrics are emitted from a given run.
-For example, maybe we would want something in
-`config.yml` which seismometer would then read upon startup and/or logging.